agrrh/terraform-provider-ipam/README.md

 # Terraform IPAM Provider

-Dead simple IPAM provider, which stores pools and allocation in local file.
+Dead simple IPAM provider, which stores IP pools and allocations in local file.

-Works for those who'd like to use Git repository as Source of Truth for IP management.
+Works for those who'd like to use Git repository as [Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) for IP management.

 ## Usage